newjersey/navigator.business.nj.gov/content/src/quick-actions/registry-update-brc-amendment.md

  You need to make these changes if your business is a Corporation, Limited Partnership (LP), Limited Liability Company (LLC), or Limited Liability Partnership (LLP).

- Obtain a New Business Registration Certificate (BRC)
+ **Obtain a New Business Registration Certificate (BRC)**

-If you have updated your business registry account(s) with a new trade or alternate name, or a new business location, you need to obtain a new  <insert contextual information link>BRC for public contracting purposes.
+If you have updated your business registry account(s) with a new trade or alternate name, or a new business location, you need to obtain a new   `BRC|business-reg-certificate` for public contracting purposes.

 Use the online [BRC Service](https://www1.state.nj.us/TYTR_BRC/jsp/BRCLoginJsp.jsp) to download an updated BRC.